Bias in cubic Gauss sums: Patterson's conjecture: Narrow Type II/III estimates

 \end{enumerate} \end{lemma} \begin{proof} Given $d \equiv 1 \pmod{3}$, define

 Properties \eqref{eq:first} and \eqref{eq:second} are immediate from the definition.
 Property \eqref{eq:third} follows from

 It remains to check property \eqref{eq:fourth}.
 Observe that

 where $H(s,w)$ is an analytic and absolutely convergent Euler product for $\Re s, \Re w>-1/4$.
-The bound can be obtained either by shifting contours or by carefully bounding the integral using a Taylor expansion around the pole. \end{proof}
+One can conclude that the display in \eqref{Hexp} is $\ll 1/\log y$ by shifting contours or by carefully bounding the integral using a Taylor expansion around the pole. \end{proof}